Innim/flutter_custom_theme/README.md

 ## When to use

-Use it if your share widgets or event whole features between the projects.
+Use it if your share widgets or even whole features between the projects.

-For example if you create widget `TextButton` and want to use it in multiple projects.
+For example: you create widget `TextButton` and want to use it in multiple projects.
-Of cause this button should be different in different projects and Flutter theme settings not always (or even always not) enough for customize it.
-You can create different widget with custom appearance in each project, but it's just waste of time.
+Of cause this button should look different in different projects and Flutter theme settings not always (or even always not) enough for customize it.
+As a solution you can create different widgets with custom appearance in each project, but it's just waste of time.

-Another example - you want to share whole feature.
-It can include several screens and some business logic, but only difference from project to project - it's how it look like.
+Another example: you want to share whole feature.
+It can include multiple screens and some business logic, but only difference from project to project - it's how it look like.
-This is a really big problem - you must write a lot of useless and repeating code to do this.
+This is a really big problem.
+You must write a lot of useless and repeating code to do this.
 All benefits of sharing feature are fall away.

-With `flutter_custom_theme` you can easily define your own theme and share widgets between the project just creating `CustomThemes` as needed.
+With `[flutter_custom_theme](https://pub.dev/packages/flutter_custom_theme)` you can easily define your own theme and share widgets or feature between the project.
+Now you just wrap all in `CustomThemes` with required themes instances and it's done.